doubi-NO1/egg-nuxt/README.md

 - Based on [@liyanlong's nuxt-egg](https://github.com/liyanlong/nuxt-egg)
 - Because of that lib doesn't work with the latest version of Eggjs & Nuxtjs yet.
 So I'v created a new lib here.

+## Dependency description
+### What is Egg.js
+- Better enterprise frameworks and apps with Node.js & Koa.
+- For more infomation please visit [eggjs.org](https://eggjs.org/en/index.html).

+### What is Nuxt.js

+- Nuxt.js is a framework for creating Universal Vue.js Applications.

+- Its main scope is UI rendering while abstracting away the client/server distribution.

+- Our goal is to create a framework flexible enough that you can use it as a main project base or in addition to your current project based on Node.js.

+- Nuxt.js presets all the configuration needed to make your development of a Vue.js Application Server Rendered more enjoyable.

+- In addition, we also provide another deployment option called: nuxt generate.
+It will build a Static Generated Vue.js Application.
+We believe that option could be the next big step in the development of Web Applications with microservices.

+- As a framework, Nuxt.js comes with a lot of features to help you in your development between the client side and the server side such as Asynchronous Data, Middleware, Layouts, etc.
+- For more infomation please visit [nuxtjs.org](https://nuxtjs.org/guide).

 ## Install

 ```bash